thomastour/final_project_cf3/README.md

 **License**
 MOVIEPEDIA is released under the MIT License.
 You are free to use, modify, and distribute this project as per the terms of the license.

-**Support**
-If you have any questions, issues, or need support, please contact at thomastour@outlook.com